-For purposes of this SDF the municipal area is divided into the following Administrative Clusters, delineated more clearly in Map 2.1.
-It is based on the municipal wards and includes the following, namely:
+For purposes of this SDF the municipal area is divided into the following Administrative Clusters,

-- Zebediela Planning Administration Cluster (Wards 1-14); - Lebowakgomo Planning Administration Cluster (Wards 15-18); - Mphahlele Planning Administration Cluster (Wards 19-26 & 30); - Mafefe-Mathabatha Planning Administration Cluster (Wards 27 -29).
+- Lebowakgomo Planning Administration Cluster (Wards 15-18); - Mphahlele Planning Administration Cluster (Wards 19-26 & 30); - Mafefe-Mathabatha Planning Administration Cluster (Wards 27 -29).

 These clusters can be used for public participation, IDP purposes and ward planning purposes.